Abd al-Halim Mahmud: Sufism

 Abdel-Halim Mahmoud is also remembered for reviving Sufism through his prolific writings and lectures on the matter.
 He was greatly influenced by the Sudanese Sufi Sheikh Mohammed Osman Abdu al-Burhany whose knowledge shaped his views on Sufism.

 "Abd al-Halim Mahmud (1910-1978) is remembered as the former rector of al-Azhar who wrote a great deal on Sufism.
 He is referred to by his honorific title, 'al-Ghazali, in 14th Century A.H.'2, a title he was given because of his unique ability to integrate the exoteric and esoteric dimensions of Islam (which are often considered contradictory at first glance).
 He became influential in 1960-1970s, the Sadat period in which Islamic revivalism began its rise to prominence in Egypt."

 "Abd al-Halim presents tasawwuf as a scientific method that would enable people to comprehend the ultimate reality.
 The essence of tasawwuf is defined as knowledge (ma`rifa) of the metaphysical domain.
 Metaphysics is the science of explaining the hidden aspects of God and clarifying his prophecies.
-He emphasised its distinction of 'mysticism'-he proposed that tasawwuf is not a mere superstitious method, but a field of science (Mahmud Al-Munqidh: 224-233). `Abd al-Halim cites `Abbas Mahmud al-`Aqqad (d.
-1964) in saying that ma`rifa is an intellectual realm which neither physical science, cognition (fikr), nor various types of mental perception (basira etc.) have access to.
+He emphasised its distinction of 'mysticism'-he proposed that tasawwuf is not a mere superstitious method, but a field of science (Mahmud Al-Munqidh: 224-233). `Abd al-Halim cites `Abbas Mahmud al-`Aqqad (died 1964) in saying that ma`rifa is an intellectual realm which neither physical science, cognition (fikr), nor various types of mental perception (basira etc.) have access to.
 Tasawwuf is the only science that can enter this realm, because although other sciences are bound to human capacity, tasawwuf is not (cited from ibid.
 352-353)."

 "Abd al-Halim's Sufism consists of three elements-`ilm, jihad, and `ubudiya.
 First was `ilm, the knowledge of Islamic Law.
 He emphasizes the significance of living according to shari`a, and stipulates that Islamic Law is to be understood and practiced accordingly.
 Moreover, he cites Abu Hamid al-Ghazali's work, which declares that God will bless those who acted according to their knowledge of Law-no matter how ignorant they might be-but would punish those who ignored the law irrespective of their knowledge4.
 Second is jihad, the effort to situate oneself within social reality and to solve the problems one faces. `Abd al-Halim's ideal image of Sufi is not exemplified through the concept of 'mystic' (those who live in seclusion, practicing asceticism).
 He states rather that Sufi must be committed to solving the problems of the time, and gives the example of `Abd al-Qadir al-Jazai'rli (d.1883), who fought for the defence of Algeria against France (ibid.
 15-16).
 Third is `ubudiya, servitude to God: being correct and devoted.
 When `ubudiya is attained, ma`rifa is granted, and God showers the believer with Mercy (ibid.
 12)".